 You will most likely be able to make reservations far enough in advance that you will be able to cancel most travel plans.
 If you book your hotel via Get Away Today and purchase the Peace of Mind plan, you may cancel your hotel up to 5 days before travel and still get a full refund (minus the POM cost) on your booking.
 Or you can change it for a later date.
 My plan is to just reschedule for later on if I can’t get my reservation.

-And even those tickets that have expired will not lose their value.
-If you end up putting it off until 2021, and your ticket expired Dec 2020, you simply go to a ticket booth on your visit, with those tickets, and pay the difference to upgrade to the current ticket prices.
+Not ready to visit in 2021?
+Even tickets that expire will not lose their value.
+If you end up putting it off until 2022, and your ticket expired Dec 2021, you simply go to a ticket booth on your visit, with those tickets, and pay the difference to upgrade to the current ticket prices.

 How To Make Disneyland Reservations

 So here is the biggest question of all… how do we make Disneyland Reservations?